omniinstrument/CV_project/README.md

 ```shell
 bash scripts/start.sh
 ```

+> [!NOTE]
 > This will automatically run a multi-stage docker container creation, pull all the datasets from Hugging Face too and build the ROS 2 workspace.
 > Dataset download will occur only once.

 <details>